ndonfris/fish-lsp/README.md

 ![License](https://img.shields.io/github/license/ndonfris/fish-lsp?&labelColor=%23181939&color=b88af3)
 ![Github Created At](https://img.shields.io/github/created-at/ndonfris/fish-lsp?logo=%234e6cfa&label=created&labelColor=%23181939&color=%236198f5)

-Language Server Protocol (LSP) implementation specifically tailored for the [fish shell](https://github.com/microsoft/vscode-languageserver-node/tree/main/server/src/common).
+A [Language Server Protocol (LSP)](https://lsif.dev/) tailored for the [fish shell](https://github.com/microsoft/vscode-languageserver-node/tree/main/server/src/common).
-This project aims to enhance the coding experience for fish, by introducing a suite of intelligent features like auto-completion, syntax highlighting, and more.
+This project aims to enhance the coding experience for fish, by introducing a suite of intelligent features like auto-completion, syntax highlighting, and [many others](#features).

-The langauge server protocol describes both a server and client communication.
+The LSP describes __both__ a [server](#server-usage) and [client's](#client-usage) communication abilities.
 Text editor's (_or any other equivalent form of_ __langauge client__) are then able to choose which general programming features will be implemented.
-This leaves current and future possibilities for the server as a generally open ended feature set.
+This leaves current and future possibilities supported by the server open ended.

-In short, the overall project goal is to produce an editor agnostic server implantation for the fish shell language, allowing as many features as possible to the user.
+In short, the overall project goal is to produce an editor agnostic server implantation for the fish shell language, improving feature support for all compliant developer environment's.

 ### Client Usage